antlersanchors/antlersanchors.github.io/michael.md

 ## Hello, I’m Michael

+#### Design, Collaborate, and Listen
-I currently live in Toronto.
+I currently live in Toronto, but I’m available to relocate anywhere in the world.
 I do design stuff for a living.

+#### Music
+Like making music.

+#### Designing Critically, Thinking Critically
-For fun I do other stuff.
-I care about these things.
-I would like to be a good ancestor.
+Try to be a good ancestor.
+This site is simple because carbon.

-About me, blah blah blah.
-Story telling.

-Sweet picture.

->Here, have a CV

->Contact info here!
+>You can email me at michaelowen.liston@gmail.com, or call/text me at +1-647-574-3325.

+>If you’d like to look at my CV, you can download one here, or see my LinkedIn profile here.